asudbring/ms-style-guide-mcp-docker/scripts/windows/README.md

 - Check Windows Subsystem for Linux (WSL) if using WSL 2 backend

 ### Port Conflicts
-- If port 443 is in use, check for IIS or other web servers
+- If port 443 or 80 is in use, check for IIS or other web servers
-- Use `netstat -ano | findstr :443` to identify what's using the port
+- Use `netstat -ano | findstr :443` or `netstat -ano | findstr :80` to identify what's using the ports

+### VS Code MCP Connection Issues
+- If VS Code fails to connect to HTTPS endpoint, the HTTP endpoint is automatically configured
+- Run `.\scripts\windows\install-mcp-config.ps1` to reconfigure VS Code MCP settings
+- Restart VS Code completely after configuration changes

 ### PowerShell Execution
 - If scripts won't run, check execution policy with `Get-ExecutionPolicy`